 Remote Cameras © Parks Canada

-A regionwide project is developing a sampling method using motion-triggered cameras and occupancy modelling for monitoring wildlife in protected areas in the Canadian Rocky Mountains.
+A regional project is developing a sampling method using motion-triggered cameras and occupancy modelling for monitoring wildlife in protected areas in the Canadian Rocky Mountains.

-This project will estimate speciesspecific detection probabilities and occupancy, determine statistical power for detecting trends with different sampling designs, and implement a standardized approach to monitoring wildlife and human-use trends with remote cameras.
+This project will estimate species-specific probabilities of detection and occupancy and determine statistical power for detecting trends with different sampling designs.
+They will then implement a standardized approach to monitoring wildlife and human-use trends with remote cameras.

 Project lead: Robin Steenweg, University of Montana and Barb Johnston, Parks Canada.